tylerolson/glarbot/README.md

 ## Usage

-Clone the project and change the login key to your own [bot](https://discordapp.com/developers/applications/me).
-Then run 'node index'.
+Clone the project and enter "npm install --save discord.js".
+Then change your bot key in the config.json file.
+After that run "node index"

 ## Contributing